karthik-maddukuri/do-as-i-do/README.md

 ### Final Results
 ![Final_Output](results/final_output.gif)

-**We also included the link in to view the videos and poses for the source subject, target subject, and the final output video.
+**We also included the link to view the videos and poses for the source subject, target subject, and the final output video.
 Click [Here](https://drive.google.com/open?id=1zMPdNXnCKrvAfdy0fJ-rkMLG-qt5FYiB).**